CharlieCumber/Moot-Bookings/README.md

 You can manually deploy the application from the terminal, but note this deployment will be overwritten should the automatic deployment pipline be triggered by a commit to master.
 Before running the code below, ensure you have docker desktop running.

-Firstly, get the heroku api key and set it as an enviroment variable (replacing the ). and log into the heroku docker image repository:
+Firstly, get the heroku api key and set it as an enviroment variable.
+Then you will be able to log into the heroku docker image repository:
 ```bash
 $ HEROKU_API_KEY=api_key_from_heroku_settings_page_here
 $ echo "$HEROKU_API_KEY" | docker login --username=_ --password-stdin registry.heroku.com